Kev-gp/published-notes/content/Blogs/Why Write.md

 Notebooks are versatile, be it in digital or physical form.
 A powerful assistant to my work or studies, or a journal for self-reflection, it’s in writing that I find relief, a way to effectively organise my thoughts, and make them permanent.

-Parsing through my notes I sometimes ask; how does writing shape the way we think and feel?
+Parsing through my notes makes me ask myself: how does writing shape the way we think and feel?

 ## Writing for learning